 1. General meetings will be conducted with fairness to all members.

-General meetings will be held not less than five times during the school year.
+General meetings will be held not less than four times during the school year.
 One of those meetings will be the annual general meeting.

+Location of meetings

+General meetings may be conducted in-person in the areas commonly known as East of Seymour, North Vancouver; virtually; or using a hybrid approach.
+Virtual meetings will be deemed to be held in North Vancouver for the purposes of complying with BC laws and regulations.

 Conduct